Bar and Court Admissions

 As a commercial litigator, Rose considers herself a strategist for her clients.
 She counsels clients about when it is in their best interest to avoid litigation – when to settle a claim and how – and when litigation is necessary, she partners with her clients to develop winning strategies that help facilitate their long-term business goals and interests.

 A true leader, Rose is a member of several organizations and the recipient of many honors and awards.
 In 2019, she was named one of five “Women of Achievement” by the New Jersey chapter of Professional Women in Construction.
 In 2018, she was selected by the New Jersey Law Journal as one of 20 “Top Women in the Law.”
-She was also selected by her peers for inclusion in The Best Lawyers in America® 2019.
+She was also selected by her peers for inclusion in The Best Lawyers in America© in 2019 and 2020.
 Additionally, she was named a “Top 25 Leading Woman Entrepreneur in NJ” in 2017, and was recognized by NJBIZ as a “Best 50 Woman in Business in NJ” in 2011.
 Rose has also been named to the NJ Super Lawyers list from 2015-2019.
 She is rated AV Preeminent by Martindale-Hubbell.
 In 2017, Rose was elected to serve as a director of the NJSBA Business Law Section for a three-year term.
 She has lectured on many business law topics and has served on panels for the Institute of Continuing Legal Education.
 A Seton Hall Law School graduate, Rose has also held prestigious clerkships and internships.

 - Enforced an arbitration provision causing a class-action consumer fraud claim to proceed in arbitration

 - Obtained summary judgment on a coverage dispute and duty to defend claim in favor of a manufacturing client, which resulted in the payment of substantial legal fees to defend the action and indemnity damages to materials caused in transit